ianyepan/tron-legacy-emacs-theme/README.md

 ### Customization options:

-1. Setting `tron-legacy-dark-fg-bright-comments` to `t` will cause a dimmed foreground and brighter comment-face (comments will be brighter than default foreground), as presented in the screenshot.
-The default value is `nil` (default foreground is brighter than comments).
+1. Setting `tron-legacy-dark-fg-bright-comments` to `t` causes the foreground to be dimmed and comments to be brighter (comments will be brighter than default foreground), as presented in the screenshot.
+The default value is `nil` (default foreground is brighter than the comments).

 ```emacs-lisp
 (setq tron-legacy-dark-fg-bright-comments t)
 ```

-2. Setting `tron-legacy-vivid-cursor` to `t` change the cursor colour to bright golden, making it easier to spot.
+2. Setting `tron-legacy-vivid-cursor` to `t` changes the cursor colour to bright golden, making it easier to spot.

 ```emacs-lisp
 (setq tron-legacy-vivid-cursor t)